musicus/musicus.github.io/about.markdown

 As a practicing musician, Reiner uses the computer as a musical instrument.
 He has performed at UNT on the Square, Crested Butte Music Festival, the Dairy Arts Center, KNGU, Studio Z, the New York City Electroacoustic Music Festival, and elsewhere.

-In a previous life Reiner sang and played saxophone in a rock band.
+In a previous life Reiner sang and played saxophone in a rock band, although he still sings a lot teaching his aural skills courses, and scares his neighbors with his saxophone sounds frequently.